 1. Prepare a Term Schedule/Calendar: You only have 24 hours a day, 168 hours a week and X hours a term.
 Effective study time management means that you use your given time in the most efficient way.
-You will only have one, four or even more hours a day that you can invest for your studies, depending on your leisure-activities and if you have a job or not.
+You will only have one, four or even more hours a day that you can invest in your studies, depending on your leisure activities and if you have a job or not.
 Therefore it is important to prepare a regularly updated term schedule/calendar, where you:

 - write down all your scheduled tests

-3. Study time management: Take yourself some minutes after coming home from university / college and evaluate the amount of time you can invest for your studies.
+3. Study time management: Take yourself some minutes after coming home from university/college and evaluate the amount of time you can invest in your studies.
 This is where you start to manage your study time, so I would recommend you to take up to 15 minutes for this!
 Make sure to include time for studying, completing tasks and assignments, projects, etc.